adamfoneil/DbCache/README.md

 Data saved with `SetEachAsync` has no expiration timespan or date.
 Since `DbCache` derives from `DbDictionary`, you can fetch this cache data [GetAsync](https://github.com/adamfoneil/Dapper.CX/blob/master/Dapper.CX.Base/Abstract/DbDictionary.cs#L70).

-Here's an example that shows `SetEachAsync` caching some API call array results.
+Here's a hypothetical example that shows `SetEachAsync` caching some API call array results.
 The array is `drawings`.
-Each element has a `FullUrl` property is assumed to be unique.
+Each element has a `FullUrl` property that is assumed to be unique.
 Each element is converted to a hypothetical `ImportedDrawingInfo` object.

 ```csharp
 await _cache.SetEachAsync(drawings, d => d.FullUrl, (dwg) => new ImportedDrawingInfo()